w3f/polkadot-wiki-old/docs/polkadot/learn/candle.md

 For online systems, we usually do not have access to a real world lit candle.
 Instead, we can simulate the property that the candle provides: randomness.
 By using a random number, we can determine when an action will end based on the output we are given.

 However, this brings to light another problem that is inherent to blockchain systems.
 Generating a random number trustlessly on a transparent and open network in which other parties must be able to verify is a hard problem.
 There have been a few solutions that have been put forward, including hash-onions like [RANDAO](https://github.com/randao/randao) and [verifiable random functions](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRFs).
-The latter is what Polkadot uses for its randomness.
+The latter is what Polkadot uses as a base for its randomness.

 ## Why use a candle auction?